ballercat/why-not-wasm/README.md

 * `webpack-dev-server`

-The current working allocates a new object on the heap and is able to print out a custom struct from the allocated object into the JS console.
+The current working demo allocates a new object on the heap and is able to print out a custom struct from the allocated object into the JS console.